-How To Tell If Your Probiotic Is Working?
-(Plus, What To Do If It Isn't)
+How Do You Know If Your Probiotic Is Working?
+Plus, What To Do If It Isn't

 One of the best ways to support the optimal functioning of your gut is through a well-researched, targeted probiotic supplement, but how do you actually know if it's working?* There are a few telltale signs to look out for—let's dive in.